 However, like all markets, peer-to-peer is all about confidence.
 If there's a general loss of confidence in the economy or a specific loss of confidence in a particular platform, everyone could want their money back all at the same time – just like a run on a bank.
 If that happens, there could be lots of loans being sold and none being bought – meaning that you can't get your cash out.

-The underlying loans should still continue to perform, but it's important to be aware that the liquidity aspect might not hold under all conditions.
-(To be fair though, you could say exactly the same thing for banks.)
+The underlying loans should still continue to perform in this situation (as indeed they did in 2020 for the most part), but it's important to be aware that the liquidity aspect doesn't hold under all conditions.

 How to stay safe with peer-to-peer lending